Curriculum vitae |

 Historically, landscape artists have tried to capture the fractal quality of scenes in nature.
 I feel that I’m navigating fundamentally different terrain.
 Rather than trying to capture or imitate nature, I strive to distill the essence of the fractal geometry found in nature by allowing the paint to be moved by fractal forces.

 This series is rooted in both contemporary action painting and classicism.
-In each work, I hurl paint through cardboard forms taken from the contours of Rembrandt paintings.
+Each composition is guided by abstract shapes of Rembrandt landscapes.
 I then guide and manipulate the paint using basic forces of gravity, pressure, heat, friction and sparingly, physical manipulation with brushes.
 I do this to explore the infinite ways that the paint flows, weaves together, separates, and interfaces.
 This technique is guided by a color theory that I have developed and refined over the years that was inspired by classical paintings from the Dutch renaissance.
-This color theory is based on the use of compliments that are tied to a core color- a transparent quinacridone gold – producing a color palette in each painting that is integrated, subtle, and luminous.
+This color theory is based on a system of compliments producing a pallette that is integrated, subtle, and luminous.

 Ultimately, in this work, I aspire to a beauty that is complex and elusive, ancient and timeless, familiar and surreal.
 It is here that I try to reconcile the fundamental dualities of our human condition- birth and death, creation and destruction, the spirit and the primal substance of our existence.